roguewatt/via-framework/README.md

 ### Single Inference and Multiple Inferences

-- **Single inference**: one Reference Time, one logical model input, and one set of outputs.
+- **Single inference**: one forecasting sample is processed to produce one set of outputs.
-- **Multiple inferences**: multiple logical model inputs, each governed by its own Reference Time.
+- **Multiple inferences**: multiple forecasting samples are processed, each with its own Reference Time.

 Multiple inferences may be processed individually or together in a batch.
 The number of inferences is independent of the number of forecast horizons: